fgtclb/t3oodle/Documentation/Usage/PollLifecycle.rst

 During the poll (status) is :ref:`opened <pollStatusOpened>` or :ref:`closed <pollStatusClosed>`, participants can **edit** or **delete** their own vote.

-Also, the poll author is able to delete (but not edit!) votes.
+Also, the poll author is able to reset all votes from poll.
 And votes get deleted, when the poll author makes changes to options or option related settings.